Our talented team

 Executive Director & Director, Young Musicians Program

-Seth Brenzel, Executive Director, has been associated with The Walden School for more than 30 years.
-He was fortunate to be a student at Walden for six magical summers (1985-1990), and since 1994, has served the School as a staff member, faculty member, Director of Operations, and as the Associate Director from 1996 to 2003, when he became the School’s Executive Director.
-Since 1995, he has sung tenor with the Grammy Award-winning San Francisco Symphony Chorus, and is currently a professional member of that ensemble.
+Seth Brenzel, Executive Director, has been associated with The Walden School for nearly 40 years.
+He was fortunate to be a student at Walden for six magical summers (1985-1990), and since 1994, has served the School as a staff member, faculty member, board member, Director of Operations, and as the Associate Director from 1996 to 2003, when he became Walden’s Executive Director.
+Since 1995, he has sung tenor with the Grammy Award-winning San Francisco Symphony Chorus, and is currently a professional (AGMA) member of that ensemble.

-Seth has served as the co-clerk of the Board of Trustees of the San Francisco Friends School, and in the past, he has served on the boards of The Walden School, Swarthmore College, and Earplay, a San Francisco-based new music ensemble.
+In 2023, Seth was appointed by Mayor London Breed to serve on the San Francisco Arts Commission.
+Seth chairs the board of the PRISM Quartet and serves on the boards of Ensemble Dal Niente and of the San Francisco Friends School, a board he has previously co-clerked.
+He has also served on the boards of Swarthmore College and Earplay.
 Seth received his B.A., with degrees in Music and Political Science, from Swarthmore College, where he served as President of the College’s Alumni Association.
-He received an M.B.A. from the Haas School of Business, University of California, Berkeley, with a focus in non-profit management and marketing; he has also served on the Haas School’s Development Council.
-He is a 2012 graduate of Leadership San Francisco, where he serves as an alumni advisor.
+He received an M.B.A. from the Haas School of Business, University of California, Berkeley, with a focus in non-profit management and marketing.
+He is a graduate of Leadership San Francisco, where he serves as an alumni advisor.

 Prior to becoming Walden’s first full-time Executive Director, Seth worked part-time for Walden during the year and held positions as a senior consultant at Deloitte Consulting, in marketing and public relations at the San Francisco Symphony, and led both the marketing and the enterprise sales teams for an internet software company, now part of Adobe.
-When not at Walden, Seth lives in San Francisco with his husband, Malcolm Gaines, and their daughter, Cora.
+When not at Walden, Seth lives in the Bernal Heights neighborhood of San Francisco with his husband, Malcolm Gaines, and their daughter, Cora.

 SUMMER FACULTY & STAFF